 The dissertation on 3Lisp and reflection was completed in 1981, and two papers published in 1984 (both papers and excerpts from the dissertation are included in Legacy).
 As suggested earlier, the reception was more positive than any freshly minted graduate student could reasonably have expected.
-Four people deserve special appreciation: (i) Jim des Rivières, first provide categorical constraints on interpretation (entities of a given structural class would denote or represent elements of the semantic domain of a corresponding type), with the actual interpretation function supplied, in the absence of semantics-determining robotic engagement with the world, by the user.
-The resulting structure would set up the preconditions for the language definition and implementation needing to be sound, rather than correct.
+Four people deserve special appreciation: (i) Jim des Rivières, first and foremost, to whom this book is in part dedicated, who moved to Xerox PARC to help develop 3Lisp, co-wrote the paper on implementing reflection, and developed an impressively-capable run-time 3Lisp compiler-someone who earned my enduring thanks, who tragically passed away before this book was completed; (ii) Dan Friedman, who at the 1984 Principles of Programming Languages conference (POPL) commented positively on the 3Lisp work, and who together with

-&lt;sup>49To put this another way, 4Lisp was to be designed to represent, among other things, all those external-world phenomena and states of affairs that would be adduced in an intentionally adequate explanatory theory-i.e., a theory that explained the semantics of and normative standards applicable to its structures and behavior-not just the array of causally-effective circumstances that caused such behavior to come into place.
+&lt;sup>48To put this another way, 4Lisp was to be designed to represent, among other things, all those external-world phenomena and states of affairs that would be adduced in an intentionally adequate explanatory theory-i.e., a theory that explained the semantics of and normative standards applicable to its structures and behavior-not just the array of causally-effective circumstances that caused such behavior to come into place.